chamibuddhika/cnc-framework/README.md

 -----------------------------------

 This requires HPX to be setup before hand.
-Detailed installation instructions for iCnC can be found on its website:
+Detailed installation instructions for HPX can be found on its website:

 http://hpx.crest.iu.edu/